 3. Outline your financial needs

 Take a look at your finances.
 What will it reasonably cost you to attend school?
 If you’re working and looking to advance your career, talk to your employer about tuition assistance.
-There are also a number of loan, work study, and grant opportunities to consider.
+There are also a number of loan, work study, and grant opportunities to consider

-After consulting with admissions, a financial planner at Independence University can help you explore these options in depth.
+, a financial planner at Independence University can help you explore these options in depth.
 When planning your finances, always keep in mind the costs of books, course materials, and living expenses as well as tuition.

 4. Plan your workload